Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

     LODs are used in different culling passes.
 -   GPU uploads are done in a way that prevent the processors from going into an idle state.
--   `AddMissingMaskSystem` queries for the wrong component types.
-This will be fixed in a patch release.

 ## Near-Term Roadmap